ibexa/documentation-developer/docs/api/graphql/graphql_operations.md

 # GraphQL operations

-Operations on content in GraphQL are performed using [mutations](https://graphql.org/learn/queries/#mutations).
+Operations on content in GraphQL are performed by using [mutations](https://graphql.org/learn/queries/#mutations).
 They include creating, updating, and deleting content items.

 The schema contains two mutations per content type, for example, `createFolder`, and `updateFolder`.